LSST-nonproject/sims_maf_contrib/README.md

 ## Guidelines for contributors

-New metric and stacker classes go in 'mafContrib', and an ipython notebook demonstrating and documentating the new code goes into the relevant directory under 'science'.
+New metric and stacker python classes go in 'mafContrib', and an ipython notebook demonstrating and documentating the new code goes into the relevant directory under 'science'.

-When contributing new metrics, please do the following:
-* Put your name and email in a comment at the top of the file.
-* Document your code.
-This includes a short description of what your metric does -- if you place this information in triple-quotes directly after the class description, it will be available if someone types 'help(YourMetricName)' in a python shell.
-* An ipython notebook using your code allows you to include much more documentation, enough so that someone else can  tell what is being computed and why.
-You can include units, what the returned values are, whether larger or smaller  values are 'better'.
+When contributing new metrics, please be sure to include an ipython notebook documenting and explaining (in words) what your metric was intended to do.
+Feel free to use the existing notebooks as examples.
+Put your name and email in your ipython notebook  and a comment near your python class.

 ## Using the contributed metrics